charliekarras0/CSCE-35103-Team-8-Project/README.md

 ```sudo apt install python3```
 4. Install pip, run
 ```sudo apt install python3-pip```
-5. Create virtual environment, go to where the project was cloned in terminal using cd "path/to/project" run
+5. (Optional) Create virtual environment, go to where the project was cloned in terminal using cd "path/to/project" run
    ```sudo apt install python3.11-venv```
       then once installed,